 The Document Viewer screen opens in the last used viewing mode.
 There are three sections:

-Along the top of the screen, the document information bar shows important details about the submitted document.
+Along the top of the screen, the document information bar shows details about the submitted document.
 This includes the document title, the date the report was processed, the word count and the number of matching sources found in the selected databases.

 The left panel is the document text.
 This shows the full text of the submitted document, highlighting areas of overlap with existing published content.